Patric Karlsson

-Lars Patric Karlsson (born 9 November 1967) is a retired Swedish football striker.
+Lars Patric Karlsson (born 9 November 1967) is a Swedish retired football striker.

 He started his senior career in IFK Eskilstuna, including a spell in IF Verdandi.
 He took a spell in IFK Luleå before trying his luck in Norway and Lillestrøm SK in 1993.
 He also played the autumn of 1994 in Vålerenga IF.
-Returning to Sweden, he got one season in IFK Norrköping and half a season in Örgryte IS before going abroad again, to Greece's Olympiacos Volou.
+Returning to Sweden, he got one season in IFK Norrköping and half a season in Örgryte IS before going abroad again, to Greece's Olympiacos Volos.
 In the spring of 1997 he went to his third Norwegian club, Tromsø IL, before finishing off in Sweden's BK Häcken and Eskilstuna City FK.